The Little Humpbacked Horse (1947 film): 1975 version

 In 1975 Ivan Ivanov-Vano made another version of the same film.
 The 1975 film is 73 minutes long; 18 minutes longer than the original.
-Although the progression of scenes and their plot content is usually the same as in the original, the animation and specific actions of the characters are different; for example, a scene may be taken from a different angle or in a different location (all of the backgrounds were also newly-drawn).
+Although the progression of scenes and their plot content is usually the same as in the original, the animation and specific actions of the characters are different; for example, a scene may be taken from a different angle or in a different location (all of the backgrounds were also newly drawn).
 Sometimes a scene was drawn out, other times contracted (for example, the scene where Ivan first sees the white horse is much-simplified compared to 1947).
 The cartoon keeps the plot of Ivan getting Tsar-Maid's ring from the sea at her demand, with the help of a giant whale, absent in the 1947 cartoon.

 This was done because the original film was then in a very bad shape and the technical expertise for a restoration did not exist.
 In 2004, with the technical expertise now existing in Russia, the original film was restored and released on DVD by Krupnyy Plan (Крупный План).

-The 1975 version was redubbed, recut and released in the United States as The Magic Pony in October 25, 1977, with Erin Moran voicing the Magic Pony, Jim Backus as the voice of the Tsar, Hans Conried as Spalnik and Johnny Whitaker as Ivan.
+The 1975 version was redubbed, recut and released in the United States as The Magic Pony on October 25, 1977, with Erin Moran voicing the Magic Pony, Jim Backus as the voice of the Tsar, Hans Conried as Spalnik and Johnny Whitaker as Ivan.
 This version of the film was first released on VHS in the early 1980s by Video Warehouse, Inc, and later again in 1984 by Vestron Video through their Children's Video Library division.
 Starmaker Entertainment and Anchor Bay Entertainment released it on VHS again in 1995.

 Another English dub was done in 1995 by Films by Jove for the series Stories from My Childhood.